Los Angeles Wrongful Termination Attorneys Fighting For You

 What do I do if I was fired for calling out an employment law issue?

-• Document everything related to your complaint and termination
+- Document everything related to your complaint and termination

-• Gather supporting evidence and witness information
+- Gather supporting evidence and witness information

-• Consult with an employment attorney promptly
+- Consult with a wrongful termination attorney promptly

 This type of termination, called “retaliation,” is illegal and provides strong grounds for a wrongful termination claim with the potential for significant compensation.